jimporter/mettle/doc/built-in-matchers.md

 ### equal_to(*value*)

-A matcher that returns `true` when the expected value is equal to `value` according to the `==` operator.
+A matcher that returns `true` when the actual value is equal to `value` according to the `==` operator.

 !!! note